c-blomquist/COSC_412_Project/Website/readME.md

 pip install spotipy
 ```

 Check the spotipy gitHub for more information.

+You will also need to connect to the Spotify API through the client information shared in the resource document, or use your own spotify API information.